librespot-org/librespot/PUBLISHING.md

 After everything is prepared for the new version.
 A [new release can be created](https://github.com/librespot-org/librespot/releases/new) from the ui.
 The tag will not be available as it isn't set by the prepare workflow, so a new tag needs to be created.

-The tag should be named like `v<version>` where `version` is the version of the binary.
+The tag and name of the release should be named like `v<version>` where `version` is the version of the binary to be published.
+As release notes, copy the entries from the changelog for this release.

-> insert convention what the release title and release notes should be and what checkboxes to check etc.

 The release should be created as draft, which will trigger the workflow that will publish the changed crates and binary.
 The workflow will: